elementor/elementor/docs/core/common/assets/js/api/core/hooks.md

     |`{CONTAINER_TYPE}`      | optional, gain performance if container type is known in advance | `document`
     > Example
     ```javascript class:"lineNo"
-    1 // ui/document/elements/settings/footer-saver-refresh-menu.js - This is line should be deleted - just for the exmaple.
+    1 // ui/document/elements/settings/footer-saver-refresh-menu.js - This line should be deleted - just for the example.
     2 import HookUIAfter from 'elementor-api/modules/hooks/ui/after';
     3
     4 export class FooterSaverRefreshMenu extends HookUIAfter {